 - Shrimp: Use raw or cooked, wild caught shrimp, peeled and deveined.
 I use 10-30 count per lb, but medium or large shrimp will work.
 You can use frozen too, but make sure they’re fully thawed first.

 - Vegetables: I used bell peppers, broccoli, and onion for this shrimp and vegetable stir fry.

 - Fresh ginger and garlic: This garlic shrimp stir fry recipe uses fresh ginger and garlic.
 A teaspoon of dried ginger instead, in a pinch.

-- Oil: Any neutral healthy cooking oils will work.
-I.e., avocado oil, grapeseed oil, coconut oil.
+- Oil: Any oil will work. i.e., avocado oil, grapeseed oil, coconut oil.
 Sesame oil will also work and adds extra flavor.

 - The garnish: I use a combination of raw or toasted sesame seeds and green onions or chives, finely chopped.

 - Soy sauce: Dark soy will provide the most depth in the sauce.
 Use tamari/coconut aminos for a gluten free option.

 - Sweetener: Honey or maple syrup are my preferred options to balance the sauce flavors.
 Experiment with a sugar free sweetener if preferred, though.